 Of the challenges that will be placed on the new Town Manager's plate, perhaps the most pressing will be finding that line between a budget that provides needed services and a budget that breaks the back of the town's taxpayers.

 The next Town Manager also needs to be actively involved in working with Building a Better Brattleboro, the Brattleboro Area Chamber of Commerce, the Brattleboro Development Credit Corporation and Southeast Vermont Economic Development Strategies in developing ways to combat the town's "brain drain" and to encourage businesses that provide good-paying jobs to open or relocate here.
-Along these same lines, the right candidate must have the necessary skills to deal with the politics in Montpelier in a way that is advantageous to Brattleboro and its residents.

 And let's not forget that the town has a major project in the works -- the renovation of its police and fire facilities.
 The financial burden of the bonding for the work is such that a meticulous eye must be kept focused on each and every aspect of the project.